darktix/zoomcamp2025_homework/01_Docker_Terraform/Homework.md

 port: 5432
 --> postgres:5432

-It works also with hostname: pg
+It works also with hostname: db

 # Question 3